AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 #### 1. What's the purpose of the Logout Phase? {#logout-phase-faq1}

 The purpose of the Logout Phase is to provide the client application the capability to terminate the user's authenticated profile within Adobe Pass Authentication upon user request.

+#### 2. Is the Logout Phase mandatory? {#logout-phase-faq2}

+The Logout Phase is mandatory, the client application must provide the user with the capability to log out.

 +++